 Some problems a spouse seeking the other parties to pay for their divorce lawyer may encounter include:

-- The court might say no
+- The court might refuse this request.

 You might check out my blog article “How am I going to Pay for My Texas Divorce?” for ideas on how to raise money for the initial attorney retainer.